Oseni03/founders-stack/README.md

 ### Core Functionality

-- **Multi-Tenancy** - Strict tenant isolation using shared schema with `organizationId` filtering
+- **Unified Dashboard** - Single view of metrics and data from all your tools
-- **Notes Management** - Full CRUD operations with tenant-aware access control
+- **Deep Integrations** - Connect with popular tools like Jira, GitHub, Stripe, and more
-- **Team Collaboration** - User invitations, role management, and permissions
+- **Real-time Monitoring** - Live updates and alerts for critical metrics
-- **JWT Authentication** - Secure token-based authentication with role-based authorization
+- **Cross-tool Analytics** - Correlate data across different platforms

 ### SaaS Features